Skip to content

 Answer Engine Optimization Glossary is a B2B marketing reference that defines 22 AEO and GEO terms used to operationalize AI search visibility without abandoning SEO fundamentals.

 Most AEO content is vibes and vocabulary soup.
 This isn't.
 The terminology around AI search optimization shifts rapidly as new platforms emerge and algorithms evolve.
 According to Gartner's 2025 Marketing Technology Survey, 73% of B2B marketing teams report confusion between AEO and GEO terminology, leading to misallocated resources and inconsistent measurement.
-If your team uses AEO and GEO interchangeably, you will mis-measure and mis-prioritize work.
+Teams that use AEO and GEO interchangeably will mis-measure and mis-prioritize work, every time.

 This glossary provides standardized definitions that ground decisions in shared language.
 The Starr Conspiracy developed this reference to address the vocabulary gap in B2B AI search optimization, where scattered definitions across blog posts leave marketing teams without a canonical source for emerging terminology.

 AEO does not replace SEO fundamentals.
-It changes where and how your content gets selected and cited.
-If you can't define the metric, you can't defend the budget.
+Where and how your content gets selected and cited, though, is changing fast.
+You can't defend the budget if you can't define the metric.

 Foundational Concepts